Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Introduction

 \section{Introduction}

-At the dawn of the high-energy astrophysics era, the origin of the bright, extended X-ray emission seen towards clusters and groups of galaxies was debated \citep{brecher1972,lea1973}.
-The advent of dedicated space observatories established that these systems shine in X-rays via thermal bremsstrahlung and line emission from a hot ($10^{7-8}$~K), collisionally ionised medium permeating them \citep{sarazin1986}.
-However, radio wavelength detections of diffuse synchrotron radiation from relativistic electrons in some clusters \citep[e.g.][]{vanweeren2019} implies the existence of a wide-spread relativistic plasma which should also upscatter cosmic microwave background (CMB) photons up to X-ray energies via inverse-Compton (IC) scattering.
+At the dawn of the high energy astrophysics era, the origin of the bright, extended X-ray emission seen towards clusters and groups of galaxies was debated \citep{brecher1972,lea1973}.
+The advent of dedicated space observatories established that these systems shine in X-rays via thermal bremsstrahlung and line emission from a hot ($10^{7-8}$~K), collisionally ionized medium permeating them \citep{sarazin1986,bohringer2010}.
+However, radio wavelength detections of diffuse synchrotron radiation from relativistic electrons in some clusters \citep[e.g.][]{vanweeren2019} implies the existence of a widespread relativistic plasma which should also upscatter cosmic microwave background (CMB) photons up to X-ray energies via inverse-Compton (IC) scattering.